 I will be retiring in the near future and I want to see the 49 states and Canada in a truck camper but don't know what kind of camper and truck would pair off.

 Lance Campers has also won numerous industry awards for customer satisfaction.
-To give you an idea of what is available on Truck Campers now a days take a look the video below:
+To give you an idea of what is available on Truck Campers nowadays, take a look at the video below:

 Diesel or Gas?
-My own personal preference would be a Diesel powered truck for some very basic reasons:
+My own personal preference would be a Diesel-powered truck for some fundamental reasons:

-3. Since you will be traveling all over the US and Canada you will be spending a good amount of time in mountainous areas and Altitude does not greatly affect the power of a diesel engine (you will have better acceleration in the mountains).
+3. Since you will be traveling all over the US and Canada, you will be spending a good amount of time in mountainous areas.
+Altitude does not greatly affect a diesel engine's power (you will have better acceleration in the mountains).

-Also A diesel engine provides more torque at lower RPMs (in laymen's terms it will get you up those hills and mountains a little faster than a gas powered truck).
+A diesel engine provides more torque at lower RPMs (in laymen's terms, it will get you up those hills and mountains a little faster than a gas-powered truck).